g-wilson/captureone-fuji/README.md

 ### Curves

+#### Highlight -2 (X-Trans 4)

+This curve approximates the luminance adjustment made by my X-T30ii when exporting JPEGs with the Highlight Tone adjustment set to -2.

+#### Shadow -2 (X-Trans 4)

+This curve approximates the luminance adjustment made by my X-T30ii when exporting JPEGs with the Shadow Tone adjustment set to -2.

 #### Dynamic Range Priority: Weak (X-Trans 4)

 This curve emulates the luminance adjustment made by my X-T30ii when exporting JPEGs with Dynamic Range Priority set to `Weak`.
 Shadows are boosted nicely but overall contrast still remains.
+It the sum of the Highlight -2 and Shadow -2 adjustment.

 #### Dynamic Range Priority: Strong (X-Trans 4)